aj-stein/iot-nets/iot-nets.md

 ENISA Data Protection requirements:

-* GP-TM-10: Personal data must be collected and processed fairly and lawfully, it should never be collected and processed without the data subject’s consent.
+* GP-TM-10: Personal data must be collected and processed fairly and lawfully, it should never be collected and processed without the data subject's consent.
 * GP-TM-11: Make sure that personal data is used for the specified purposes for which they were collected, and that any further processing of personal data is compatible and that the data subjects are well informed.
 * GP-TM-12: Minimise the data collected and retained.
 * GP-TM-13: IoT stakeholders must be compliant with the EU General Data Protection Regulation (GDPR).